ArturMoczulski/mtg-polish-resilience/README.md

 ### Art

-The art was generated with Stable Diffusion model running on (RunDiffusion)[https://rundiffusion.com/] service.
+The art was generated with Stable Diffusion model running on [RunDiffusion](https://rundiffusion.com/) service.

 ### Card assembly

-The cards were assembled using (MTG Cards Smith)[https://mtgcardsmith.com/].
+The cards were assembled using [MTG Cards Smith](https://mtgcardsmith.com/).

 ## Author